The Myth of the Technical Barrier

 A Real Example: The Weekly Sales Intelligence Agent

 One of our standard deployments is a sales intelligence agent that runs every Monday morning.
-Here is what it does:
+Here's what it does:

 Total engineering time to build this: zero.
 Total time to deploy: about 4 hours of prompting and testing in Claude Code.